Aniket-508/PatangAbhidani/README.md

 ```
 $ env\Scripts\Activate.ps1
 ```
-4. Complete the installation by executing the following command
+4. Complete the installation by executing the following commmand
 ```
 $ python user.py
 ```
+### For a detailed report on the project, check [here](https://github.com/Aniket-508/PatangAbhidani/blob/main/Project%20report.pdf)